TechnicJelle/NotProcessing/README.md

 All the OpenGL is abstracted away in the [GPU](NotProcessing/GPU.cs) class, so you can focus on drawing stuff in the [NotProcessing](NotProcessing/NotProcessing.cs) class.

+This is *not* a library, but rather just a template project.
+You have to edit the NotProcessing.cs file itself to draw things.
+You'll probably also want to remove the example drawing stuff from there.

 This should be cross-platform, but I've only tested it on Linux.